4 min read

 An L3C is an entity that focuses on social goals but also has profit-oriented objectives.
 It’s considered a “hybrid” entity because it combines the features of a regular LLC with those of a nonprofit.

-An L3C is technically a for-profit company and has almost all the same traits as those of an LLC.
+An L3C is technically a for-profit company, sharing many similarities with an LLC, as covered in our LLC vs. S Corp comparison.
 For example, your profits are distributed to the owners.
 You have to pay the same taxes as LLCs, and the organizational setup is the same.
 Finally, most importantly, L3Cs can’t accept tax-deductible contributions—just like an LLC.

 Not all states permit the formation of L3Cs.
 But you can always form your company in a state that permits it and then register your business as a foreign entity in your home state.